ngocdevv/apache-inlong-demo/installation_guide.md

      image: confluentinc/cp-zookeeper:7.3.2
      platform: linux/arm64  # For Apple Silicon compatibility
    ```

-   For other platforms, you may remove the `platform` specification if needed.

 ## Configuring Docker Compose
 The `docker-compose.yml` file defines the following services: